-Further details on the eligibility requirements for persons with leave to remain as a protected partner and their children are detailed below.
+Further details on the eligibility requirements for persons with indefinite leave to enter or remain as a protected partner, and their children, are detailed below.

-Persons granted leave to remain as a victim of domestic violence or abuse
+Persons granted indefinite leave to enter or remain as a victim of domestic violence or abuse

-The Home Office grants leave to remain to victims of domestic violence or abuse who are in the UK by virtue of a partner visa or sponsorship by a British citizen or settled person.
-Where an individual's relationship has broken down with their partner/sponsor as a result of domestic violence or domestic abuse they can be granted the immigration status of indefinite or limited leave to remain, even if they have only been in the UK for a short period of time and do not have existing leave.
+The Home Office grants indefinite leave to enter or remain to victims of domestic violence or abuse who are in the UK by virtue of a partner visa or sponsorship by a British citizen or settled person.
+Where an individual's relationship has broken down with their partner/sponsor as a result of domestic violence or domestic abuse, they can be granted the immigration status of indefinite leave to enter or remain, even if they have only been in the UK for a short period of time and do not have existing leave.

-Individuals applying for student support from AY 21/22 onwards who have been granted leave to remain by the Home Office as a victim of domestic violence or abuse will be eligible for student support without being required to demonstrate three years of ordinary residence in the UK prior to the first day of the first academic year of the course.
-This includes individuals granted leave to remain in the UK under any of the following provisions of the Immigration Rules:
+Individuals applying for student support from AY 21/22 onwards who have been granted indefinite leave to remain (and indefinite leave to enter, for those whose status was granted on or after 31 January 2024 and who were applying after this date) by the Home Office as a victim of domestic violence or abuse will be eligible for student support without being required to demonstrate three years of ordinary residence in the UK prior to the first day of the first academic year of the course.

+This includes individuals granted indefinite leave to remain before 31 January 2024, under any of the following provisions of the immigration rules: